School Workshops

 • A chance to handle some larger 'mystery objects' -what were they used for?

-• A look at Iron Age coins and the tribes they belonged to, with a chance to create their own foil coin to take home.
+• A look at Iron Age Celtic coins and the tribes they belonged to.

 • Using stratigraphy to date objects and compare eras.